TransactionAuthorizationProtocol/TAIPs/TAIPs/taip-5.md

 There are three primary ways of interacting with agents:

 - Centralized Agents, who can interact in real-time with [TAIP-2 DIDComm Messages][TAIP-2] through a server endpoint defined in the [DIDComm Transports][DIDCommTransports]
-- End-user controlled software such as self-hosted wallets, that can receive [TAIP-2 DIDComm Messages][TAIP-2] in an interactive User Interface using [DIDComm Out of Band][DIDCommOOB]
+- End-user-controlled software, such as self-hosted wallets, can receive [TAIP-2 DIDComm Messages][TAIP-2] in an interactive User Interface using [DIDComm Out of Band][DIDCommOOB]
 - Decentralized Protocol agents, such as DeFi protocols that can only communicate through blockchain transactions, possibly through an implementation of [CAIP-74]

 ### Identifying Agents